-Strictar (Speriff Teat Sensitive strategies to inform, educate, interest and engage lay audience.
+Sindle (Speni) Transcribe strategies to inform, educate, interest and engage lay audience.
 The second part of Semester 2 relates to science and research presentation to the scientific community.
 Using their ARP as springboard, students will learn to write a concise and effective abstract, and to present figures diagrams effectively in their research paper and poster.
 6 1 EL6131 Core Critical reading This is a semester long course which will further develop the foundational critical 2 EL5131 3 and writing III: thinking skills built in the last two years' courses.
 This course aims to enhance their and Emerging issues reasoning skills in terms of synthesising various themes of knowledge for insightful EL5132 in a changing conclusions.
 Through the study of emerging socio-political issues in Singapore and the world global context, students will become critically aware of the current and evolving concerns as global citizens.
 Aside from essay writing, students will also be assessed through a literature review, personal reflection and panel discussion.
 Varied text types such as newspapers, magazines and periodicals will be used to promote critical thinking and inquiry.
 6 1 EL6132 Core Language for This year-long course focuses on effective communication in the public arena.
 In 2 EL5131 1 Year long and Personal and Semester 1, students will hone their writing skills by delving into the world of personal and course 2 Professional narratives.
 The second part of the course in Semester 2 seeks to develop students' EL5132 Communication competencies and skills that will be useful for college/university and the workplace.
 By the end of the course, students will be more fluent, confident, and effective communicators and writers.
 Semester 1: Personal Essay/ Narrative This class will explore the relatively new genre of creative non-fiction which conveys true stories using literary techniques usually associated with fiction.
 Also known as literary nonfiction, creative nonfiction encompasses many sub-types: the personal narrative essay, memoir, the interview, the profile, the diary, biography, autobiography, travel writing, nature writing, science writing, and writing about sports.
 EL6132 will focus on writing the personal narrative/ essay (college application essay).
 Semester 2: Personal Branding, Social Finesse and Interview Skills Personal branding is the conscious effort to create and influence public perception of an individual by elevating their credibility and differentiating themselves.
 Semester 2 of the course focuses on cultivating a personal brand and articulating it in speech and writing.
 Students will learn to craft a personal statement of achievement and a profile video with elevator pitch to showcase their skills and experiences.
 To prepare students for the tertiary education and the workplace, the course also will focus on refining students' email communication skills and interview skills.
-6 2 EL6133 Core Advanced This course considers how language use relates to broader variation in the daily 2 EL6131 3 Students have Academic experiences of individuals and groups.
-Students examine how language constructs a choice of one Reading and social class, gender, and power relations and how these abstractions shape language(s). course, subject Writing: Students will explore the interaction of language and understand the practical to Language and implications of language variation for language policy and language education in department's Society multilingual societies such as Singapore.
-As an academic writing course, the course will approval focus on the development of basic competencies in academic writing and research.
-Students will develop skills in data collection, analysis and literature review, and produce an original research paper through process writing.
-Students will be guided
+6 2 EL6133 Core Advanced Through academic texts and research, students will gain appreciation of the interplay 2 EL6131 3 Students have Academic between language, culture society, and delve into how they can be applied to enhance a choice of one Reading and modern-day communication.
+Other than developing a strong foundation for the basic course, subject Writing: academic writing requirements at the university level, students will develop a scholarly to Language and and practical understanding of how society and culture influence language and vice department's Society versa. approval Students will be guided through the critical reading of academic journal articles and learn how to distil and apply relevant information into the creation of new academic 1 l 1 rearm now to distil and apply relevant information into the creation of new academic 1 1 1 1 I .